Pankyes-Dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all users and directory sorted by users
+finds all empty files and directories